bmurf17/Astro-Profile/src/pages/posts/devlog-may-2025.md

 ### Overview/Thoughts

-This is probably the one I've got the most excitment I have right now.
+This is probably the one I've got the most excitement I have right now.
 I think that this could be a lot of fun to work on especially right now.
 This project would just be so different than my job that I think I'd get to tackle new problems and explore in a new way.
 I think right now the main thing I need to do with this is honestly road mapping.
-Everytime I've jumped in here I just sort of do small easy things without presepective on actually building a game.
+Every time I've jumped in here I just sort of do small easy things without perspective on actually building a game.
 So I'm going to use the goals section here as a high level feature planning for myself.

 ### Goals